Tim-W-James/eslint-config/README.md

 Read [this](https://timjames.dev/blog/the-best-eslint-rules-for-react-projects-30i8) blog post describing my general approach.

 Note that ESLint is in the midst of a major upgrade to version 9, which brings with it significant changes to the configuration syntax.
 The AirBnB configuration - among other related tools - does not yet support v9.
 For now, all our documentation and approach refers to the 'legacy' ESLint syntax.
 Therefore, when using this config, make sure to stick with:

 * ESLint 8
-* TSESLint 7 (/parser and /eslint-plugin)
+* TSESLint 7 (install @typescript-eslint/parser and @typescript-eslint/eslint-plugin, per the guide on [Legacy ESLint Setup](https://typescript-eslint.io/getting-started/legacy-eslint-setup) )

 ## Install